Theory of change: Monitoring and evaluation

+Understanding success involves more than identifying “what works.”
+Evidence suggests that interventions do not always produce the same results when replicated or scaled in different contexts.
+For this reason, monitoring and evaluation seek to generate sufficient knowledge to anticipate how an initiative and its activities may function in new settings, or how they may need to be adapted to achieve comparable or improved results.
+It is also important to synthesize findings from multiple studies in order to develop a more comprehensive understanding of how initiatives operate and how contextual factors influence their outcomes.
 Just as development of a Theory of Change is a participatory process, a ToC-based monitoring and evaluation system can be designed in a participatory way.
 For example, grant managers can be involved in choosing the outcomes of greatest interest to them in their decision-making.
 Similarly, people on the ground can have input into which indicators to use and how to operationalize them, choices of instruments and methods of data collection, and which existing sources of data may be used in tracking indicators.